jguhlin/minimap2-rs/README.md

 * Support slightly older versions of rustc by using libc:: rather than std::ffi for c_char (Thanks dwpeng!)
 * Use fffx module for fasta/q parsing

+# TODO
+* Get SSE working with "sse" feature (compiles and tests work in -sys crate, but not main crate)
+* Possible to decouple from pthread?

 ![Genomics Aotearoa](info/genomics-aotearoa.png)